jaivema/random-me/README.md

 1. The application loads with 5 random user profiles by default
 2. Use the number input field to specify how many user profiles you want to generate
-3. Click the "Submit >" button to fetch and display new random user profiles
+3. Click the "Submit" button to fetch and display new random user profiles
 4. The app will show a loading state while fetching data
 5. If any errors occur during the fetch operation, they will be displayed to the user